Skip to Content

 • 2 cups freshly grated Parmesan cheese

-• Minced flat leaf parsley, for serving, optional
+• Minced fresh flat leaf parsley, for serving (optional)

 Method

-1. In a large saucepan, set over medium-high heat, melt the butter.
-Add the garlic, garlic powder, nutmeg, salt and pepper.
-Stir until the garlic is fragrant, about 1 minute.
+1. Melt the butter in a large saucepan over medium-high heat.
+Stir in the garlic, garlic powder, nutmeg, salt, and pepper and cook, stirring, until the garlic is fragrant, about 1 minute.

 2. Slowly stir in the heavy cream and bring to a simmer.
-Add the parmesan and stir until fully incorporated, about 2 minutes.
-Reduce the heat to medium-low and simmer until thickened, about 5 minutes.
+Stir in the parmesan until fully incorporated, about 2 minutes.
+Reduce the heat to medium-low and cook, stirring occasionally, until thickened, about 5 minutes.

 Nutrition Info